-World Cancer Research Fund (WCRF) today launches new findings highlighting the unhealthy habits Brits have picked up during the pandemic, and how they are a potential cause for concern when it comes to reducing the risk of cancer.
-The results are released to mark the start of Cancer Prevention Awareness Week (20–26th March).
+World Cancer Research Fund (WCRF) has launched new findings highlighting the unhealthy habits Brits have picked up during the pandemic, and how they are a potential cause for concern when it comes to reducing the risk of cancer1.

-A survey of over 2,000 people in the UK reveals that since the first lockdown in March 2020, adults were twice as likely to have started eating more unhealthy food and snacks than to have started exercising: two in five (40 per cent) of adults have started eating more unhealthy food and snacks, while only one in five (22 per cent) had started exercising.
-In addition, over a quarter of adults (27 per cent) reported that they have started drinking more alcohol.
+A survey of over 2,000 people in the UK revealed that since the first lockdown in March 2020, adults were twice as likely to have started eating more unhealthy food and snacks than to have started exercising: 40 per cent of adults had started eating more unhealthy food and snacks, while only 22 per cent had started exercising.
+In addition, over a quarter of adults reported that they had started drinking more alcohol.

 True impact of the pandemic

-- eating a wide variety of fruit, vegetables, wholegrains, and very little junk food including sugary drinks
+- eating a wide variety of fruit, vegetables, wholegrains and pulses, and limiting consumption of fast foods, including sugary drinks

 - being active for at least 150 minutes a week, and sitting less

 1YouGov Plc.
 Total sample size was 2,116 adults.
 Fieldwork was undertaken between 11–12 February 2021.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (aged 18+).